AlexanderAdelAU/TMS9900-SBC/README.md

 <img src="Memory Structure/TMS9900 Memory Map.drawio.png" alt="Memory Structure" width="750" >

+## Segmented Memory - Software Support
+Accessing the segmented memory is made relatively easy in the TMS99105A with the ability to programme the PSEL output signal using the status register's bit 8.
+Whilst the LDD and LDS macro commands can be used to access data in other pages to call subroutines or functions you need to implement a calling routine.
+This has been done using an XOPs for LONG_CALL and RETF.
+These routines can be found in the DISC_MONITOR source code.
+Managing the segments is done through allocating Register R9 as the Segment Register and a call to the XOP function (SET_PAGE).
+So if PSEL remains High, then SET_PAGE has no effect at all.
+For example:

+	;
+    ; SET PAGE and LONG_CALL EXAMPLE
+    ;
+	LI           R9,0100H	;SET MEMORY SEGMENT REGISTER TO PAGE 1, RETURN PAGE 0 SET_PAGE     R9
+	LONG_CALL    @FUNC1

+Note, that setting the page using the XOP Call (SET_PAGE) acts in a similar manner to the Memory Mapper (74LS612)  in that the address register is set but has no affect until the PSEL signal goes low.
+So using the SET_PAGE is just a method os telling the LDS and LDD and LONG_CALLs which page to access.

 ### Terminal Communications Interface
 Communications Interface
 The board is designed to communicate through a standard DTE/DTA RS232 serial connection to the user terminal which will normally be a PC running a terminal application.
 This application can then be used to execute commands on the SBC and to download programmes, etc. A typical interface is shown on the left.